crowdcode-de/KissMDA/README.md

 Why?

 1. We still like [AndroMDA](http://www.andromda.org), yes the project is very much alive and it has already proven itself to be a strong Open Source project, since AndroMDA has survived the come and go of its comitters.
+AndroMDA is in our humble opinion the best project in MDA / MDSD area sofar.
 One problem we see is the complexity of the project.
 Yes, you need to model the cartridge to build your own cartridge.
 In the beginning it looks like "eat your own dog food" but at the end it makes the things much more complex to build.
 Just take a look [how you can build your own cartrige in AndroMDA](http://www.andromda.org/docs/andromda-documentation/steps-to-write-a-cartridge/index.html).
 You also need to use a lot of XML files and elements to [configure your cartridge](http://www.andromda.org/docs/andromda-documentation/steps-to-write-a-cartridge/site9.html).
 As an application developer you have all those XML elements to be able [configure AndroMDA](http://www.andromda.org/docs/configuration.html) which makes AndroMDA a configuration monster.